Molecules¶

 Using the Clear method is recommended, for example, when processing multiple molecules sequentially in a database.
 Instead of requiring a new molecule to be allocated and destroyed for each entry, the Clear method can be used to reset a molecule to its initial “empty” state.

 It is sometimes useful to generate a unique representation of a molecule for use as an identifier for a database key.
-The compact nature of SMILES strings make them an ideal candidate for the task.
+The compact nature of SMILES strings makes them ideal candidates for the task.
 However, the same molecule can be represented by many different SMILES strings.
 OEChem TK features an advanced algorithm for generating a (unique) canonical isomeric SMILES string.
-A canonical isomeric SMILES string can be generated from a molecule by calling the OEMolToSmiles function.
+A canonical isomeric SMILES string can be generated from a molecule by calling the OEMolToSmiles or OEMolToCXSMILES functions.

 Creating a canonical isomeric SMILES string from a molecule